-Paleo Hearty Chicken Pot Pie (Low FODMAP, Vegan-Friendly)
+Paleo Hearty Chicken Pot Pie (Low FODMAP, Gluten Free, Vegan-Friendly)

-This chicken pot pie is my ALL TIME favorite recipe, which is why it has to have a permanent spot on the blog.
-Typically I don't share too many savory dishes (because sweet baking is much more fun, let's be honest), but I had to share this one!
-It's too good not to.
+This chicken pot pie is my ALL TIME favorite comfort recipe.
+Typically I don't share too many savory dishes, but I had to share this one!
 And if you are vegan, this pie is egg and dairy free so just swapping out the chicken for chickpeas or chopped root veggies is the perfect replacement!
 I've made it both ways and they're both delicious.

 I've made this pie over 20 times, and it comes out great every time.
 The dough can be a little tricky to form into a crust, but I've learned that if I flour the dough really good while rolling it out, it's much easier to place on the top of the pie, and it actually gets flakier when baking as well.
 I cut my top crust in patches because it's easier to place on and I think it gives it a little personality and rustic touch!